 Dependency on providers: If the service provider encounters any issues, project delays for the client are possible.

-Outsourcing offers a great opportunity for businesses to delegate their non-core functions to highly qualified IT companies.
+Outsourcing allows businesses to delegate their non-core functions to highly qualified IT companies.

 A well-chosen outsourcing strategy can bring many benefits but also has drawbacks.
 Businesses can save on labor, equipment, and infrastructure costs by handing certain tasks or projects to outsourcing companies.
 This option is particularly valuable for companies with small teams and limited IT development expertise.